itstorque/2086-WallFollower/README.md

 ## Requirements

-This program was developed on MATLAB 2019a and is intended for use on versions higher than that only.
-A lot of UI classes were built for 2019a+ and versions such as 2018b might not work with the software out of the box.
+This program was developed on MATLAB 2019b and is intended for use on versions higher than that only.
+A lot of UI classes were built for 2019b+ and versions such as 2018b or 2019a might not work with the software out of the box.

 ## Project Status